seagreen/unison-code-explorer/README.md

 `haskell-code-explorer` is built on [concur-replica](https://github.com/pkamenarsky/concur-replica).

 Similar to [phoenix-liveview](https://github.com/phoenixframework/phoenix_live_view), `concur-replica` let's your write web UIs without any custom JavaScript.
-It does this by keeping a VDOM on the server and sending updates to the user's browser over a websocket.
+It does this by keeping a VDOM on the server for each user and sending updates to the user's browser over a websocket.

 It's important to note that this is only a good fit under a the following conditions:

-1. Instant user feedback not required (fine for CRUD apps, not fine for AAA games. [replica](https://github.com/pkamenarsky/replica) has client side prediction built-in for text but nothing else.)
+1. Instant user feedback isn't required (fine for CRUD apps, not fine for AAA games. [replica](https://github.com/pkamenarsky/replica) has client side prediction built-in for text but nothing else.)

 2. Offline use not required